Jiaxuan-Song/Spofity_analysis/README.md

 The repository is organized into the following folders:

 - **llm_usage**: Contains notes on large language models and their application in data analysis.
-  -**usage.txt**: Documentation on the use of language models in this project.
+  - **usage.txt**: Documentation on the use of language models in this project.
 - **paper**: Includes the main analysis and related files.
   - **all_artist_data.csv**: Data file containing track-level features for the selected artists.
   - **references.bib**: Bibliographic references used in the project.